 - Individuals interested in more effectively informing and influencing segments of the public, supervisors, policymakers, reporters, organizational leaders, and others.

 - Action/decision memoranda and writing for diverse professional audiences

 Internet access, email account, and computer audio and video capabilities.

 A writing assignment will be given in each of the first five courses.
-Completion of the assignments is highly recommended.
-To receive instructor feedback before the next class, assignments must be completed within one week.
+Students will receive timely feedback on their assignments.

 Certificate of Completion